Benford's law: what does it say on adversarial images?: Conclusion

 \section{Conclusion}

-In this paper, we proposed a new approach by which we can detect adversarial images without changing parameters or the functioning of the classifier, nor training a new classifier to detect adversarial images.
-Instead, our approach relies on computing the first digit distribution of the pixel values for classifier input images.
+In this paper, we proposed a method that generates a one-dimensional input feature out of a raw image for being used as a rich, compact source of information for the detection of adversarial examples and ongoing attacks.
+Our approach relies on computing the first digit distribution of an image's pixel values.
 The assumption is that adversarial images do not follow Benford's law (BL) as natural images do.

-Our approach comprises applying the Kolmogorov-Smirnov statistic between the first digit distribution of CNN's input image and the fixed distribution from BL (after applying a suitable transformation to the given image).
-Specifically, we have shown that the leading digit distribution of adversarial images generated by FGSM and PGD attack methods differs significantly from the corresponding distribution observed in unaltered images: the former deviates significantly more from BL when compared to the latter.
-This deviation tends to become higher as the magnitude of the perturbation increases (for the FGSM attack).
+Our approach comprises applying the Kolmogorov-Smirnov statistic between the first digit distribution of an image's pixels and the fixed theoretical distribution from BL after applying a suitable transformation to the given image.
+Specifically, we have shown that the leading digit distribution of adversarial images generated by FGSM and PGD attack methods differs significantly from the corresponding distribution observed in unaltered images: the former deviates more compared to the latter, regarding BL.
+This deviation tends to become higher as the magnitude of the perturbation increases, as shown for the FGSM attack.

-Besides, one can use our approach to anticipate a potential undergoing attack since we have observed that, in many cases, the deviation given by the KS statistic reaches the separation threshold before the image becomes adversarial.
+Besides, one can use the proposed Feature for Adversarial Detection (FAD) to anticipate a potential undergoing attack since we have observed that, in many cases, the deviation given by the KS statistic reaches the separation threshold before the image becomes adversarial, that is, adversarial detection is feasible even before the attack is finished.

-Future works include devising a sophisticated adversarial image detector, based on the output of the KS statistic test, which can be used as a low-dimensional input feature instead of the whole high-dimensional image.
-For instance, it is possible to divide an image such that multiple KS statistics tests are obtained from the same input image, providing a more refined, informative view of the deviation caused by the attack perturbation.
+Future works include devising a sophisticated adversarial image detector based on the output of the KS statistic test, which one can employ as a low-dimensional input feature in conjunction with other metrics instead of the whole high-dimensional image.
+We have shown results from a logistic regression-based detector with only one input feature.
+However, it is possible to divide an image such that multiple KS statistics tests are obtained from the same input image, providing a more refined, informative view of the deviation caused by the attack perturbation.

 Preliminary tests on the repeated application of the gradient transformation for a given image (e.g., two times) improved the results while employing the KL divergence instead of the KS test.
 This should be investigated in upcoming research.
-Different adversarial attack methods should be considered, mainly black-box algorithms or those that perturb only a few pixels.
+Finally, different adversarial attacks, mainly black-box algorithms or those perturbing only a few pixels, should be tackled in future work.